-The point that I’m making is not that we should become Luddites, live in communes and burn the internet.
-But we do need to recognise that, when it comes to communicating, technology is a tool to be used, not a crutch to be relied upon.
+The point that I’m making is not that we should become Luddites, live in communes, and burn the internet.
+But we do need to recognize that, when it comes to communicating, technology is a tool to be used, not a crutch to be relied upon.

 Getting the latest and shiniest technological solution won’t alter the message, just the delivery of it.
-At the same time, if you’ve refined your message to a needle point, and know that you can successfully build trust with your target audience, there’s no reason to use carrier pigeons to deliver that message.
+At the same time, if you’ve refined your message to needlepoint, and know that you can successfully build trust with your target audience, there’s no reason to use carrier pigeons to deliver that message.

 Once you stop shouting, and genuinely try to engage, then you are no longer trapped in the arms race of ever-advancing technologies and can get on with the business of actually communicating.